tinayang3024/ECE1778H1-Group-Project/README.md

   - **Steps**: List cooking steps, one per line (required)
 - The app validates your inputs in real-time and displays error messages if needed
 - Tap "Save Recipe" (disabled until all required fields are valid)
-- Upon successful save:
-  - Recipe is stored locally and automatically added to your Personal Collection
+- Upon successful save, recipe is stored locally and automatically added to your Personal Collection
-  - You'll see a success screen with a large checkmark
-  - Tap the back arrow to create another recipe or navigate elsewhere

 #### 5. Manage Your Personal Collection
 - From the Dashboard, tap the "Profile" tab in the bottom navigation